whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 Follow instructions from learn.microsoft.com to set up an Azure ML workspace in an Azure Subscription.
 Some notes
-- GPU compute quota is needed.
-CPU works, but is in practice way too slow
+- GPU compute quota is needed for this model.
+CPU works in theory, but is in practice way too slow
 - Check which GPU SKUs are allowed for Managed Endpoints from [link].
 For instance, A10 GPUs are not supported
 - Ensure GPU has enough VRAM.
-I specifically selected Flux.1 dev NF4 which is a quanitized model that's ~9GB (vs regular ~30GB) in size which will fit any valid GPU's VRAM
+I selected Flux.1 dev NF4 which is a quanitized model that's ~9GB (vs regular ~30GB) in size which will fit any valid GPU's VRAM
 - Security notes...

 ## 1. Set up HF model

+Flux.1-Dev actually consists of 5 models:
+- 1 Transformer
+- 2 CLIP (Contrastive Language-Image Pair) models
+- 1 Variational Autoencoder (vae)

 ## 2. Create Docker container

 ## Improvements

 This is just a log of my first attempts, and by no means what "good" looks like.
-I intend to make improvements, which will be detailed in this project's backlog.
+I intend to make improvements, which will be detailed in this project's backlog (tbd).
+Also I will focus on using Python Notebooks going forward instead of this format.

 ## Lessons learned